cimm/happiness/README.md

 Everyone can see the aggregated results, the individual answers are never shown to keep Happiness answers anonymous.
 A happiness score per question is calculated as a percentage.
 Scores above 60 are considered good enough, but this can be configured.

-You currently need a Google Apps domain, the only way to log in is via Google oAuth and everyone within that domain has full access to everything.
+You currently need a Google Apps domain, the only way to log in is via Google oAuth.

 It's a traditional, 12-factor app ready, Ruby on Rails web app.
 The design is mobile first so it can easily be used on phones.